 The manager or leader recognizes the team

-Recognition also shouldn’t only be given at the end of a project, but should recognize the team processes.
-Attend to the behaviors and tasks that help the team reach their goals.
+Recognition also shouldn’t be given only at the end of a project, but should recognize the team processes.
+Attend to the behaviors and tasks that help the team reach its goals.
 The manager and team should understand what they need to accomplish to achieve a reward.

 Rewards and recognition don’t have to only be monetary.
 Consider developmental rewards.
 Perhaps the team has been working outside its comfort zone and would appreciate additional training, or perhaps they’d enjoy reporting on their efforts to other teams or to senior management.
-Acting as the team’s champion with the leadership team or during budgeting is another example that would be noticed and motivating for most teams.
+A leader who acts as the team’s champion with the leadership team or during budgeting is another example that would be noticed and motivating for their teams.

 If managers do choose to recognize individual efforts, care must be given to making those rewards equitable.
 Remember that individuals are motivated differently, so remember individual styles to identify those who appreciate private versus public praise.